 - a.
+In order to reduce the overall number of private docks and boat ramps located along the foreshore and alleviate the ecological damage that can be caused by the proliferation of private docks and boat ramps, communal private docks and boat ramps are encouraged and may be considered on a site specific basis.
+The development of regulations to permit such joint co-operative facilities should ensure that the communal facilities would not have the effect of closing off access to any one bay and that environmental and social effects would be addressed. - a-b.
 In order to ensure that supplies reach Lasqueti Island, the development of barge, boat, and multi-use ramps accessible to all barge operators may be considered on a site specific basis.
-Because barge service is essential to the community, the Local Trust Committee should hold community discussions to explore possible locations and means to establish a public barge ramp. - b.
+Because barge service is essential to the community, the Local Trust Committee should hold community discussions to explore possible locations and means to establish a public barge ramp. - b.c.
 Development of additional barge ramps accessible to all barge, boat, and multi-use operators should be subject to designation and regulation.
-In considering an application for a barge ramp, environmental and social effects should be addressed. - c.
-Hours of operations should be included in barge ramp Crown lease referrals. - d.
+In considering an application for a barge ramp, environmental and social effects should be addressed. - e.d.
+Hours of operations should be included in barge ramp Crown lease referrals. - d.e.
 In recognition of the importance of providing suitable boat access for all residents, public boat ramps may be considered on a site specific basis through zoning.
 Development of public boat ramps should be subject to designation and regulation.
 In considering an application for a public boat ramp, environmental and social effects should be addressed.